-\begin{IEEEbiography}[{ }]{Chunjing Xu} received his Bachelor degree in Math from Wuhan University 1999, Master degree in Math from Peking University 2002, and PhD from Chinese University of Hong Kong 2009.
+\begin{IEEEbiography}[{ }]{Chunjing Xu} received his Bachelor's degree in Math from Wuhan University 1999, Master degree in Math from Peking University 2002, and Ph.D. from Chinese University of Hong Kong 2009.
 He was Assistant Professor and then Associate Professor at Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences.
 He became director of the computer vision lab in Noah's Ark lab, Central research institute in 2017.
 His main research interests focus on machine learning and computer vision. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Xiaodan Liang} is currently an Associate Professor at Sun Yat-sen University.
 She was a postdoc researcher in the machine learning department at Carnegie Mellon University, working with Prof. Eric Xing, from 2016 to 2018.
 She received her PhD degree from Sun Yat-sen University in 2016, advised by Liang Lin.
 She has published several cutting-edge projects on human-related analysis, including human parsing, pedestrian detection and instance segmentation, 2D/3D human pose estimation and activity recognition. \end{IEEEbiography}